- ABOUT US

 Step 1: Contact firstname.lastname@example.org and indicate whether you want to be a Bee Safe Neighborhood Team Leader or a Volunteer who can help out to create a Bee Safe Neighborhood.

-A Bee Safe Neighborhood Team Leader is the person who is responsible for obtaining 75 pledges in their neighborhood.
+A Bee Safe Neighborhood Coordinator is the person who is responsible for obtaining 75 pledges (1 pledge from each household) in their neighborhood.
 (You do not have to collect all 75 pledges single-handedly.)
 Obtaining 75 pledges can be done with other members of your neighborhood.
 You can also work with other people in your neighborhood to allocate other tasks or to arrange gatherings, etc.

 Bee Brochure (please request from email@example.com)

 Step 2: Print out the Bee Safe Neighbor Pledge Sheet to take with you when you are ready to begin knocking on your neighbors' doors.
 Request that a swarm trap from Honeybee Keep be mounted in a tree in your neighborhood.
 Swarm traps cost $100.00 plus shipping.
 You can pick it up and mount it yourself or we can deliver and install it for an additional $50 and a delivery fee of one dollar per mile from Honeybee Keep.
-See: If you catch a swarm Ask your neighbors to contribute to the cost.
+See: If you catch a swarm.
+You can split the cost with your neighbors: $10 a share, $5 a share.

-Step 3: Bee Safe Neighborhood Team Leaders who have signed pledges for 75 in a contiguous block can send an email to email@example.com to certify their neighborhood.
+Step 3: Bee Safe Neighborhood Team Leaders who have signed pledges for 75 in a contiguous block can send an email to firstname.lastname@example.org to start certification of their Bee Safe Neighborhood.

 C O N G R A T U L A T I O N S ! ! !